uros76/Controllino-with-Homeassistant/cloning.md

 --------------------------------------------
 Part 1 (obtain basic data needed to create custom image):
-- Load Raspbian OS on SD card and boot up rPi
+- Load Raspbian OS on SD card and boot up rPi.
+I suggest you use a spare SD card, size does not matter it can be larger or smaller than 32gb.

 - Connect monitor/screen to rPi and execute these comamnds in shell.
-Remember to copy outputs for later
+Remember to copy the outputs for later

 LAN MAC adress lookup:
 `cat /sys/class/net/eth0/address`